saitejeswar1/Data-Anonymization/README.md

 ## Contributing

-Contributions to Privacy Umbrella are welcome!
+Contributions to this project are welcome!
 Please feel free to submit a Pull Request.

 ## Acknowledgments